cakephp/bakery.cakephp.org/2018/05/20/cakephp_364_3517_3414_released.rst

 We are also releasing 3.5.17 and 3.4.14 at this time.
 These releases contain security related fixes that address a cross-site-scripting (XSS) vulnerability in the development only 'missing route' and 'duplicate named route' error pages.
-Thank you to Nancer for notifying us of this issue via our responsible disclosure process.
+Thank you to Nacer for notifying us of this issue via our responsible disclosure process.
 We recommend that all users of 3.4 and 3.5 update to these releases.